 Clearly rugby is never going to take the place of football – or even basketball – in the heart of your average Spanish sports fan.
 The Spanish movie star Javier Bardem, who played rugby himself in his younger days, was once quoted as saying; “being a rugby player in Spain is like being a bullfighter in Japan”.
 He had a point.

-Rugby in Spanish
+Talking rugby in Spanish

 If you’re ever in a Spanish rugby conversation, here are a few words to help you through.
 One or two might be Argentinian equivalents.
 If I’ve got any wrong, feel free to leave a note in comments!